 This new offering from Eagle Creek comes in two sizes (we recommend the 22″ for kids) and can be used as both a roller and a backpack.
-That’s right: when your kids encounter those pesky stairs down to a boarding area or up to a terminal, they can easily switch to backpack mode.
+That’s right: When your kids encounter those pesky stairs down to a boarding area or up to a terminal, they can easily switch to backpack mode.
 The backpack straps (including a waist strap) fold into the external zippered pocket when not in use, but are easily accessible when you need them.
-Eagle Creek has even addressed our only complaint: the stowed straps do take up a decent amount of room, but you can remove them altogether and use the external pocket for other items if you’re sure your trip will not necessitate the backpack.
+Eagle Creek has even addressed our only complaint: The stowed straps do take up a decent amount of room, but you can remove them altogether and use the external pocket for other items if you’re sure your trip will not necessitate the backpack.
 The Flip Switch is lightweight, durable, and includes a roller handle and roller wheels that actually roll.
 It’s one you’ll be using for a long time.
 Buy the Eagle Creek Flip-Switch on Amazon.

 6. L.L.
-Bean Adventure Duffle
+Bean Adventure Duffel